-- 1) Reducing Competitive C Income Requirements.
-This bill proposes to reduce the income limitation for C Competitive recipients to align with the Cal Grant B program.
-This change could affect students currently receiving the Cal Grant C. Committee staff has requested data from CSAC; depending on the information that is received, the author may wish to amend to ensure current Cal Grant C recipients are not harmed by this change. - 2) Reporting requirements.
-This bill transfers Competitive C reporting requirements from LAO to CSAC and requires the first report to be submitted by April of 2018.
-The author may wish to extend the due date for the first report to 2019, to allow for at least one full award year prior to the issuance of the initial report.

-- 3) Entitlement C application timelines.
-This bill would allow Entitlement C recipients three years post high school graduation to apply for an award; Cal Grant A and B Entitlement applicants are not provided this three-year extension.
-Supporters argue that this additional time allowance is appropriate for the Cal Grant C program because of the nontraditional populations of students served by CTE programs. - 4) Reporting on CCC take rate.
+- 2) Reporting requirements.
+This bill requires the first report to be submitted by April of 2018.
+The author may wish to extend the due date for the first report to 2020, to allow for at least one full award year prior to the issuance of the initial report. - 3) Entitlement C application timelines.
+This bill would allow Entitlement C recipients three years post high school graduation to apply for an award; Cal Grant A and B Entitlement applicants are not provided this three-year extension. - 4) Reporting on CCC take rate.
 As previously outlined, only about 50% of CCC students awarded a Cal Grant C ultimately receive the award.
 The reasons for this low take rate are unclear.
 The author may wish to require CSAC and the CCCCO to review and make recommendations to improve the C program take rate.